-Balatarin ("the highest" in Persian) is the first and largest interactive link-sharing news website in Persian.
+Balatarin, 'the highest' in Persian, is the first and largest Persian language interactive link-sharing news website.
 Founded in 2006, Balatarin’s mission is to enable users to identify, share and provide access to news and views of the greatest interest to Iranians around the world.

 Balatarin is based in the U.S. and has a wide readership in the North America, the Middle East, and Europe.
 The website is blocked by the government in Iran, but users circumvent the hurdle by using proxy servers.

-Balatarin was founded in the U.S. on August 16, 2006 by Mehdi Yahyanejad--a PhD in physics (MIT) and a 1993 bronze medalist in the International Physics Olympiad--mainly to enable and encourage Iranian bloggers to connect with each other.
+Balatarin was founded in the U.S. on August 16, 2006 by Mehdi Yahyanejad, a PhD in physics from MIT and a 1993 bronze medalist in the International Physics Olympiad, mainly to enable and encourage Iranian bloggers to connect with each other.
 As the network expanded, the website attracted a general readership.
-By 2008, Balatarin was widely known among Iranians as a trustworthy, user-facilitated news site that was free of censorship and refreshingly non-ideological; as such, it came to play a critical role in the pro-democracy, "Green" movement in Iran during the disputed 2009 presidential election.
+By 2008, Balatarin was widely known among Iranians as a trustworthy, user-facilitated news site that was free of censorship and refreshingly non-ideological; as such, it came to play a critical role in the pro-democracy, 'Green movement' in Iran during the disputed 2009 presidential election.

 The tug of war continues today.
 Balatarin is regularly attacked on the state-run radio and TV, and daily in the regime’s unofficial and lurid newspaper, Kayhan.
 These media accuse Balatarin of having ties to a string of ‘anti-regime,’ ‘anti-Islamic’ suspects—Zionists, CIA, BBC, the Baha’is, and other offensive agencies.